'Doctor Who' Season Finale: Steven Moffat on [Spoiler]'s Return and THAT Final Bittersweet Twist

 But before this mysterious appearance is explained, we see the Doctor in Gallifrey, telling the High Council that he needs a TARDIS to have Clara's help to stop the hybrid destined to destroy the planet.
 This leads the Doctor to steal a second TARDIS to fracture time itself to keep Clara alive...well beyond her expiration date.
 The Doctor and Clara then head to the "last hours of the universe" in order to break free of Gallifrey's time zone and restart Clara's pulse.

 Once there, the Doctor runs into Lady/Mayor Me, who he believes is the hybrid that will destroy Gallifrey.
 But the woman formerly known as Ashildr suggests that the hybrid is actually the Doctor and Clara together, as a team.
 When the Doctor returns to the TARDIS, he explains they can't travel together anymore because he was ready to unravel the universe rather than lose her, so one of them must forget the other.
-Together, they then activate a neural blocker in the sonic sunglasses that cause the Doctor to start forgetting Clara.
+Together, they then activate a neural blocker in the sonic sunglasses or dailies total 1 lenses, that cause the Doctor to start forgetting Clara.

 A tearful goodbye later, the Doctor wakes up in Jackson, Nevada, which leads him to the diner with Clara as a waitress.
 And as she later reveals, it's the same diner that Amy, Rory and the Eleventh Doctor had once dined in because she recreated it using the stolen TARDIS.
 The former companion then drops the Doctor off at his own TARDIS, before she and Ashildr head back to Gallifrey together.
 Meanwhile, despite being companion-less, the Doctor does acquire a new sonic screwdriver.